frankc9912/tree-siting-problem/README.md

 ![W](images/readme/4.png)

-- For each OD pair, we then compute the top 5 shortest paths using the `networkx.shortest_simple_paths()` function, we will use these paths to select the best path after graph update.
-Because people may not want to choose a fully-shaded long route, so we keep them to choose in a reasonable choice pool.
+- For each OD pair, I then compute the top 5 shortest paths using the `networkx.shortest_simple_paths()` function, I will use these paths to select the best path after graph update.
+Because people may not want to choose a fully-shaded long route, so I keep them to choose in a reasonable choice pool.
 This also saves computer resources.

 See [shortest_path.ipynb](shortest_path.ipynb) for details.

 #### Optimization

-We have run the optimization for three different values of $\alpha$: 1.01, 2.0, and 100.0, which represent different levels of perceptions of the unshaded walking experience.
-We also tested the optimization with two different tree selection sizes: 500 and 1000.
+I have run the optimization for three different values of $\alpha$: 1.01, 2.0, and 100.0, which represent different levels of perceptions of the unshaded walking experience.
+I also tested the optimization with two different tree selection sizes: 500 and 1000.
 The study area is limited to Center City District, Philadelphia, and sampled the 44,818 OD pairs from 158,652 pairs, due to the capability of the PC.

 It took about 6 hours to run the optimization tasks for 6 scenarios in total, when pop_size=30 (larger can produce more accurate results but raise resource cost) and 8 CPU cores in parallel.